deusExMac/WebScraper/README.md

 A simple python program for scraping/extracting data from web pages.
 Specifications for how to extract data from individual web-pages is stored in .exr files.
 Each .exr file contains one or more extraction rules, collectively called a library, that are applied to a single web-page. .exr files are in json format.
 More information on how to author .exr files can be found below.

-**IMPORTANT: This software is in alpha release.
-This means features mentioned here may have serious bugs.**
+**IMPORTANT: This software is currently in alpha release and under heavy development.
+This means features may not work, may work inconsistently, are only implemented as a proof of concept and (may) have serious bugs.**

 # Required python modules